 This thing is higher than it looks, but does have a gorgeous view over the center of Geneva.
 Make sure to go in the daytime to see it best, but even at nighttime it’s still surreal too!

-The best eco-attractions around Geneva
+The best sustainable attractions in Geneva

 Mount- Saleve cable car and hiking (Geneva pass)